osmosis-labs/docs/developing/network/join-testnet.md

 You may also [use the Osmosis installer](../cli/install#quick-start) if you want everything to be done automatically.

+## Faucet
+In order to get testnet tokens use  https://faucet.osmosis.zone/

 ## Initialize Osmosis Node

 Use osmosisd to initialize your node (replace the ```NODE_NAME``` with a name of your choosing):